sonja-ng/OpenSpot/README.md

-# Open Spot
+# OpenSpot

-Open Spot is an Open Table clone where users can search, make reservations, and write reviews for dining spots across New York City.
+OpenSpot is an OpenTable clone where users can search, make reservations, and write reviews for dining spots across New York City.

 [Live Demo](http://openspot-aa.herokuapp.com/)